nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 Providers systems SHALL only delete pointers for records where they are the pointer owner (custodian).

-For all delete requests the `custodian` ODS code in the DocumentReference to be deleted SHALL be affiliated with the Client System `ASID` value in the `fromASID` HTTP request header sent to the NRLS.
+For all delete requests the `custodian` ODS code in the DocumentReference to be deleted SHALL be affiliated with the Client System `ASID` value in the `fromASID` HTTP request header sent to the NRL.

 <div class="language-http highlighter-rouge">
 <pre class="highlight"><code><span class="err">DELETE [baseUrl]/DocumentReference?_id=da2b6e8a-3c8f-11e8-baae-6c3be5a609f5-584d385036514c383142